List of torpedo cruisers of Italy: Partenope class

-class
+Agordat class

 The design for the Agordat class was prepared in the mid-1890s, with work beginning on the two new cruisers in early 1897.
 The two new cruisers were significantly larger than previous designs, though they discarded the medium-caliber guns that had been adopted in the Partenope design.
 The thickness of armor protection and the number of torpedo tubes were reduced as well.
 Intended to be scouts for the main battle fleet, Agordat and Coatit nevertheless proved to be too slow in service to be usable in that role.
 As a result, their careers were limited.
 They saw action during the Italo-Turkish War, where they provided gunfire support to Italian troops in North Africa.
 Neither ship saw combat during World War I, and after the war, they were withdrawn from fleet service.
 The Italian fleet received a group of former German and Austro-Hungarian light cruisers as war reparations, and these vessels replaced the torpedo and protected cruisers in the fleet's reconnaissance forces in the 1920s.
 Coatit became a minelayer, while Agordat was reclassified as a gunboat, in 1919 and 1920, respectively.
 Neither ship remained in service for very long, with Coatit being sold for scrap a year after her conversion, and Agordat joining her in 1923.